23 Best and Worst Frozen Appetizers on Store Shelves

 And if you really want to step up your cooking game, here are easy, healthy, 350-calorie recipe ideas you can make at home.

 Shrimps are among the sea's greatest gifts.
 But giving them the fryer treatment is not ideal!

 TGI Fridays BBQ Bacon Angus Sliders

 With an ingredient list as long as a baby registry, these nutrient-void, high-calorie sliders are a definite no-go.

 Ore-Ida Tater Tots

-Totino's Pizza Rolls Cheese
+Totino's Pepperoni & Bacon Pizza Rolls

-Aside from its poor nutritional profile, these rolls are coated with titanium dioxide, a whitening agent proven to cause liver and tissue damage in mice.
+Eating bacon and pepperoni together is already a recipe for disaster, but aside from its poor nutritional profile, these rolls are coated with titanium dioxide, a whitening agent proven to cause liver and tissue damage in mice.